On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of transversely p -K ahler foliations

 \subsection{Deformation theory of foliations}

 In this subsection, we will give some preliminaries on the deformation theory of foliations following \cite[Section 4]{EKAG97}.

-We are going to recall the definition of a deformation of a foliation in such a way general.
+We are going to recall the definition of a deformation of a foliation in a general way.
 Let $M$ be a smooth manifold of dimension $m$.
 For each $x \in M$, let $G_x(M, s)$ be the Grassmannian manifold of $s$-planes in $T_{x} M$.
 Then